Bruce Power’s Executive Team is responsible for more than 4,000 employees who work to provide Ontario with over 30% of its electricity.

 John has been most recently the President of Energy East, a TransCanada subsidiary, with overall responsibility for the Energy East Pipeline Project.
 John was with TransCanada for over 20 years in various roles, including Vice President of Project Management for the Energy East Pipeline Project.
 Prior to that, he led the development and safe installation of all facilities and pipeline infrastructure projects within TransCanada’s Natural Gas and Power Divisions in Canada and the United States.

-During his work at Bruce Power, John was the Vice President of the Bruce A Restart Project.
+During his work at Bruce Power, John has been the Executive Vice President, Strategic Initiatives, and Vice President of the Bruce A Restart Project.
 He also holds a Masters’ Degree in Business Administration, with distinction, from the Haskayne School of Business and is a Mechanical Engineering Technologist and a Fourth Class Power Engineer.

 Cathy Sprague – Executive Vice President, Human Resources